Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 It also converts any variables passed to the command using `--vars` or `--vars-file`.
 When referring to a variable with hyphens in the bootprep input file, keep this in mind.
-For example, to refer to the product version variable for `slingshot-host-software` in the bootprep input file, you would write `"{{slingshot_host_software.version}}"`.
+For example, to refer to the product version variable for `slingshot-host-software` in the bootprep input file, write `"{{slingshot_host_software.version}}"`.

 #### HPC CSM Software Recipe Variable Substitution Example